 Another one of the very popular digital nomad apps that most of us have used before.
 Wunderlist is a very powerful to-do list, which helps you structure your private and business tasks.
 You can share the lists and assign projects to others.

-A big advantage of being a self-employed and able to work from anywhere in the world is that you get to choose your own schedules.
+A big advantage of being self-employed and able to work from anywhere in the world is that you get to choose your own schedule.
 But sitting in front of your laptop until late at night isn’t exactly good for your sleeping rhythm.
 Neither are constantly changing time zones.

 Twilight adjusts the color of your display to the time of the day.
 It’s warmer at night and lighter during the day.
 This helps your brain to adjust, so you get more sleep.

-As a remote worker, you usually don’t have a quiet office to work from, but often work from places such as busy cafés, airports or train stations.
-With all the noise it’s hard to focus on your work. [email protected] has a great selection of white noise and simple tunes that help you to cover the background noise and thus, to concentrate better.
+As a remote worker, you usually don’t have a quiet office to work from, but often work from places such as busy cafés, airports, or train stations.
+With all the noise it’s hard to focus on your work.
+Focus@will has a great selection of white noise and simple tunes that help you to cover the background noise and thus, concentrate better.